National Museum of Serbia: 2003–2018 reconstruction

 The construction works should be finished by March 2018, when the preparation and setting of the collections should start.

 On 18 June 2018, 10 days before the scheduled opening, reporters from the daily Politika visited the museum.
-They reported that the venue doesn't look like something to be open in several days, and the employees confirmed that it would take at least six more months to complete everything, but that the museum will be open as scheduled.
+They reported that the venue does not look like something to be open in several days, and the employees confirmed that it would take at least six more months to complete everything, but that the museum will be open as scheduled.
 The reporters were not allowed to photograph everything.
 Even though the reconstruction projects, by architects Milan Rakočević and Vladimir Lojanica, envisioned several major changes (including the reconstruction of the glass roof and a dome destroyed during the heavy 1944 Allied Easter bombing of Belgrade), nothing was actually changed so after 15 years the building wasn't thoroughly reconstructed as announced, but only refurbished.
 This way the capacity of the exhibition space wasn't enlarged, so the permanent exhibition will have 3,000 pieces, out of 400,000.

 The large mural by Mladen Josić, painted in the 1930s and located on the wall of the mezzanine, was preserved.
 Josić painted another mural, close to the former dome, but was destroyed in the 1944 bombing.
 One of the remnants of the 1966 reconstruction, when the museum was managed by Lazar Trifunović, is a window decorated with the wrought iron.
 The window was originally facing outside until 1933 when the annex was added to the building.

 Re-opening and name change

 The National Museum in Belgrade was officially re-opened on 28 June 2018.
 The grand re-opening ceremony included projections on the building's facade, as well as a promotional video featuring famous Ukrainian ballet dancer Sergei Polunin.

-National Museum in Belgrade was renamed to National Museum of Serbia, on 8 April 2021.
+The National Museum in Belgrade was renamed as the National Museum of Serbia on 8 April 2021.

-Today
+Current status

 The National Museum of Serbia is a representative public building, monumental in size and volume, as well as its external shape and style.
 That is especially visible in the entrance area with twin columns and magnificent dome.
 All the facades characterized by polychrome ornaments neo-Renaissance origin.
 Monumentality is also reflected in the interior with rich decoration done by famous artists of the time: Andrea Domenico (also known as a painter of decorative wall painting that is in the interior of the building of the Old Palace), Franz Valdman and Bora Kovacevic.

-Because of its architectural and cultural, urban and historical value building of the National Museum in Belgrade is established for the cultural heritage monument of great importance for the Republic of Serbia.

 Collections

-The museum has 34 archeological, numismatic, artistic and historical collections today.
+The museum has 34 archeological, numismatic, artistic and historical collections.